Virtual4087/Encryption-and-Decryption-with-C/README.md

-# Encryption-and-Decryption-with-C
+# Overview

-Encrypts and Decrypts your data
+**A basic c program that allows you to encrypt and decrypt your data with a key**